MyNameIsHeart/pseudo_assembler/README.md

 ## Usage

-The input should consist of one assembly file with the following extension - '.asm'.
+The input should consist of one assembly file with the following extension - '.asm'.</br>
 The output should consist of three files, with the following extensions - '.bin', '.ent' and '.ext'.

 ```sh